vennadevops/Phase-2/Docker/DockerStacks/docker-stack.md

 * docker stack deploy -c docker-compose.yml devops

-* docker service ls  # Wait for some time to create services.
+* docker service ls  # Wait for some time to create replocas for services before you access the application from browser.

 * docker service ps devops_cicd